Australian Army Cadets: History

 The King's School and Newington College vie for the honour of having the oldest Cadet Corps in Australia.
 An embryonic corps was founded by Newington College when a drill master was appointed to staff in 1865.
-Two years later, a sergeant-major was appointed and muskets and carbines were purchased and an armoury and gunpowder store were opened at Newington College.
+Two years later, a sergeant-major was appointed, muskets and carbines were purchased, and an armoury and gunpowder store were opened at Newington College.
 The first official unit in Australia was established on 29 March 1866 at St Mark's Collegiate School by Reverend Macarthur.
-In June 1868, The King's School had closed and did not reopen until January 1869, when it was amalgamated with the St Mark's unit, the unit was renamed The King's School Cadets Corps.
-In 1869, the Newington College Cadet Corps was formally incorporated by the Governor of New South Wales (Somerset Lowry-Corry, 4th Earl Belmore) and that unit is now believed to be the second oldest continually running corps in Australia, after The King's School Cadet Corps.
+In June 1868, the King's School had closed and did not reopen until January 1869, when it was amalgamated with the St Mark's unit.
+The unit was renamed the King's School Cadets Corps.
+In 1869, the Newington College Cadet Corps was formally incorporated by the Governor of New South Wales (Somerset Lowry-Corry, 4th Earl Belmore), and is now believed to be the second oldest continually running corps in Australia, after The King's School Cadet Corps.
 The first regional unit, and third oldest continually running corps in the country, was established in September 1898 by The Armidale School.
-With the establishment of many cadet units and corps at numerous boys schools throughout the Commonwealth, His Majesty King Edward VII established the Commonwealth Cadet Corps in Australia on 16 July 1906.
+With the establishment of many cadet units and corps at numerous boys' schools throughout the Commonwealth, His Majesty King Edward VII established the Commonwealth Cadet Corps in Australia on 16 July 1906.

 However, military training to students commenced in 1851 in the Port Phillip Colony of New South Wales, the year Victoria separated from NSW, when Sergeant Major Cleary from the 12th Regiment of Foot, based at Victoria Barracks (Melbourne), commenced drill instruction to students at Scotch College before the establishment of their cadet unit in 1884 when The Volunteer (Cadet) Act 1884 came into effect.
 A school holiday was proclaimed on 19 November 1886 to mark the occasion of the first public parade of the Victorian Cadet Force at Albert Park.
-More than 2000 cadets representing the units of 41 state schools, 11 independent or private schools and one catholic school were inspected by the Governor.
+More than 2000 cadets representing the units of 41 state schools, 11 independent or private schools and one Catholic school were inspected by the governor.